 Parent Teacher Meetings:

-The dates for the Parent-Teacher meetings have been changed and the Parent Teacher meetings will now take place on the 16th and 23rd of November.
+Parent-Teacher meetings will take place during the month of November.
 Parents will receive notification regarding these meetings after the mid-term break.

 Information Meeting for Parents of Junior Infants: